fatcat4096/MSF2CSV/README.md

 * If you would just like the original .csv file output, call this script with the -c / --csv flag.
 * The script will by default use the cached_data file for 24 hours without requesting updated information from the website.
 To override this default, call msf2csv with the -f / --force flag
 * If Historical data is available, a tab will be added showing the changes made since the earliest data point.
 To omit the History tab, call msf2csv with the -n / --nohist flag.

-# To-Do:
-1. Looking at an option to output to Google Sheets.
-2. I've been told that Linux-based installations require a 3rd party provider to use KeyRing.
-MacOS and Windows should support it without any additional.
-Please provide info if you get things working on Linux.